 Should I have more tests done?

 The tests available depend on where you are.
+A consultation with a clinical geneticist can be considered after getting an ultrasound done with a fetal medicine specialist.
 Tests to ask about include an amniocentesis to look for problems of the number of chromosomes and some genetic underlying conditions.
+You might be offered other genetic diagnostic tests such as chromosomal microarray testing or whole exome sequencing.
+Such testing can provide essential information regarding your individual case.
 When an amniocentesis is done, a needle is inserted in your abdomen to collect some fluid from around the baby and test it.
-Because diastematomyelia has been described in association with other various anomalies (such as open spina bifida, scoliosis, kyphosis, hemivertebrae, cutaneous manifestations and orthopedic deformities of the feet, especially clubfoot), you should also ask for a detailed ultrasound examination.
+Because diastematomyelia has been described in association with other various anomalies (such as open spina bifida, scoliosis, kyphosis, hemivertebrae, cutaneous manifestations and orthopaedic deformities of the feet, especially clubfoot), you should also ask for a detailed ultrasound examination.

 What are the things to watch for during the pregnancy?

-What you should know is that the outcome is usually favourable, but neurosurgical and orthopaedic surgery may be necessary, and there is a chance of neurologic compromise.
+The outcome is generally favourable, but neurosurgical and orthopaedic surgery may be necessary, and there is a chance of neurologic compromise based upon the presence of other spinal conditions with or without “tethering of the spinal cord”.

 What does it mean for my baby after it is born?